chrissm23/ParallelKDEpy/docs/source/getting-started.md

 :width: 600
 ```

 That's it!
-See the {section}`api` for more details on the available methods and parameters.
+See the {doc}`api` for more details on the available methods and parameters.